Tucker29/hello-world/English_1.md

 # English
+## 2018.10.22
+## IP: Interllectual Property
+dodge: avoid by a sudden quick movement.
+Faker __dodges like a scripter or inhuman dodeges__.

 ## 2018.10.21
 All unreads puts everyting you've missed in one place, so __catching up__ is as simple as __scrolling__.
 __night owl__夜猫子